 The results of the 2019 AIRLAB Microsensors Challenge* were revealed in Paris on 21st January and AQMesh was awarded the highest score for accuracy of all products presented for monitoring of outdoor air quality.

 AQMesh has been independently tested and verified in numerous academic studies and publications

-A wide range of private, academic and public organisations are using AQMesh globally.
+A wide range of private, academic and public organisations across the globe are currently using AQMesh

 Featured case studies

 Breathe London - 100 AQMesh pods are used as stationary monitoring points in the groundbreaking Breathe London project.

 Urban Observatory - AQMesh systems are deployed across Newcastle and Gateshead in conjunction with other instruments for monitoring parameters such as air and water quality, noise, weather, energy use and traffic.